MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 There are several key differences between the MassEnviroScreen model approach and the Massachusetts Environmental Justice Population definition:

-• MassEnviroScreen defines “Unfairly Burdened Areas” based on a cumulative impact score that integrates demographic criteria, health status, and environmental conditions across more than two dozen indicators, OR percent of limited English speaking households, OR percent of households below 65% of statewide median household income, OR presence of federally recognized tribal land.
+• MassEnviroScreen defines “Burdened Areas” based on a cumulative burden score that integrates demographic criteria, health status, and environmental conditions across 30 indicators, OR percent of households at or below 65% of statewide median household income.

 • MassEnviroScreen does not use race or ethnicity as indicators.